Kotlin/KEEP/proposals/scripting-support.md

 From an IDE point of view, they are project-context dependent, but may not be part of the project sources.
 (In the same sense as e.g. gradle build scripts source is not considered as a part of the project sources.)
-In this case the support in the IDE is possible only if the definitions are supplied to the IDE explicitly, similarly to standalone scripts, either via plugin or extension or via IDE settings.
+In this case the support in the IDE is possible only if the definitions are supplied to the IDE explicitly, similarly to standalone scripts, either via a plugin or via the IDE settings.

 #### Discovery